 Taking ownership of our decisions and our lives is a beautiful, but often painful process.
 If you stick to the story you've always told yourself and others, you may not notice any invitation lurking there waiting for you to look closer.
 The real motivation for me came when I realized that my life was not a true reflection of what's inside.
 Something felt off.

 My deepest heart-felt vision of my authentic self still felt just out of reach, and I wanted to know why.

 So I dove.
 And I dove.
 And I dove.
 Until I finally began to see repeating patterns, habits and beliefs and how they were driving me, defining me, limiting me.
 I had essentially put conditions on certain aspects of my life and locked myself into that small version of a life.

-This is where the joy lives and the absence of joy was my biggest clue...the strongest motivator behind my search for my inner truth.
-Where is the joy?
-This lead to other questions.
-How did I get here?
+This is where the joy lives—the absence of real, ongoing joy and playfulness was my biggest clue and the strongest motivator behind my search for my inner truth.
+This led to some questions: How did I get here?
 What's missing?
 How am I getting in my own way?
 What's true right now?

-It's a journey and I feel that parts of it are worth sharing...being vulnerable will help me air out my heart and let some much-needed light in.
+It's a journey and parts of it are worth sharing...being vulnerable will help me air out my heart and let some much-needed light in.
 No more playing it safe.
 No more hiding.
 No more slogging through the muck alone.

 I'm open.
 I'm here.
 I'm raw.
 I'm ready.

 Are you peeling layers?
 What's true for you right now?